 Without this type of Lasting Power of Attorney in place it is very unusual for anyone to be given similar powers under a deputyship order by the court.
 Such applications tend to be on a case-by-case basis.

 10. The peace of mind a Lasting Power of Attorney brings to you.

 Most people understand the importance of having their wishes carried out and few people would want a stranger to make decisions about their finances, property, health and welfare.
 This is why many people have already created a Lasting Power of Attorney for themselves.

 Our clients often comment that having a Lasting Power of Attorney in place gives them great peace of mind.
 They take solace in knowing that should the worst happen they have entrusted their wealth and well-being to a reliable and trustworthy person of their choice.

 If you are thinking of creating a Lasting Power of Attorney, you will want to know how much this is going to cost.
 Our initial visit is free of charge.
 We can explain the details and processes that are required to produce a legally valid Lasting Power of Attorney.

-In addition to our fees there are also the registration fees payable to the Office of the Public Guardian (OPG).
 The standard fee for registration is £82 per document.
 However, if your income is below £12,000 per year this fee is reduced to £41 per document.
 If you are in receipt of certain means tested benefits, then the application fee will be wavered by the OPG.